Royal wedding children 'bribed with sweets'

-Royal wedding pictures: Bridesmaids and pageboys bribed with Smarties
+Royal wedding pictures: Bridesmaids and pageboys 'bribed' with Smarties

-Prince Harry and Meghan's young bridesmaids and pageboys were bribed with sweets to pose for photographs, the man behind the camera says.
+Prince Harry and Meghan's young bridesmaids and pageboys were "bribed" with sweets to pose for photographs, the man behind the camera says.

 Alexi Lubomirski took three official photographs, including one of the newly wed couple with the 10 children.